dean0x7d/pybinding/docs/install/advanced.rst

 Building Pybinding from source is the only option on Linux.

 #.
-Make sure you have gcc and g++ v4.8 or newer.
+Make sure you have gcc and g++ v5.0 or newer.
 To check, run `g++ --version` in your terminal.
    Refer to instruction from your Linux distribution in case you need to upgrade.
+Alternatively, you can use clang v3.5 or newer for compilation instead of gcc.
 #.
-Install `CMake`_ >= v3.0 from their website or your package manager,
+Install `CMake`_ >= v3.1 from their website or your package manager,
    e.g. `apt-get install cmake`.
 #.
 Install numpy, scipy and matplotlib with the minimal versions as
    :doc:`stated previously </install/index>`.
 The easiest way is to use your package manager,